xyanz/react-intro/06-multiple-props.md

 If we have many props, it might get difficult to keep track when we're passing everything in to render a component.
 A better practice is to organize values in some kind of object and then pass props to the component from that object.
 Let's see this strategy.

-Currently, in `index.jsx`, we put Nick's name and age directly into the `ReactDOM.render` call.
+Currently, in `index.js`, we put Nick's name and age directly into the `ReactDOM.render` call.
 Instead, we'll create an object that holds Nick's name and age, making it clearer for other developers and easier to change in the future.
-In your `index.jsx file`, below the `import` statements, add this object definition:
+In your `index.js file`, below the `import` statements, add this object definition:

 ``` js
 var person = {